 Just like everything, there are pros and cons when it comes to solar power.

 Solar power is expensive and requires a good amount of equipment.
 But in exchange, you get the freedom to camp just about anywhere.
+And with the right number of panels and batteries, you can even have enough power for the AC and watching TV in your RV!

 If you want to run your air conditioning, you will still need a generator.
 Or travel north to avoid using it at all.